 A confirmation of booking letter is designed to protect you.
 Freelancers in film and TV often make bookings verbally over the phone or via the internet.
-In order to protect yourself from potential problems, it is highly advisable to put all verbal, email and telephone bookings into writing, noting the payment and all other terms agreed.
+To protect yourself from potential problems, it is highly advisable to put all verbal, email and telephone bookings into writing, noting the payment and all other terms agreed.
 A copy is then sent to the employer.

 The first rule of freelancing – get it in writing!

 Why Get a Booking in Writing?

 An unscrupulous employer will happily take advantage of a verbal agreement, as any dispute with the terms or payment originally discussed can be hard to prove.

 BECTU (the UK union for entertainment workers) has written a “confirmation of booking letter” for individual bookings for all freelancers and grades.

 Send the letter by a means that shows it was sent and received.
 For example, use a signed-for delivery service, or send via fax and keep the delivered receipt, email delivered confirmation, and so on.
 You can also ask for confirmation from the recipient and to establish that everything in the letter is accepted.